OS/2 Trace Tools v. 20201213 (13/12/2020, Steven Levine) |

 analyzing.

-in the formatter window.
+display it in the formatter window.

 The formatted trace data display is in reverse time order, so you usually